swallowcamel/nancywiki/Content-Negotiation.md

 By returning a model from your route, you are giving Nancy free reign to negotiate the format of the response using all the available resources.
 But what if you want a bit more control, on a per-route basis, on how the negotiation process took place?

 That is where the `Negotiator` comes into place.
-The `Negotiator` (you find it in `Nancy.Responses.Negotiation`) is type that you can return, from your route, and which contains instructions for the content negotiation pipeline.
+The `Negotiator` (you find it in `Nancy.Responses.Negotiation`) is a type that you can return from your route, which contains instructions for the content negotiation pipeline.

-The `Negotiatior` has a single property on it, `NegotiationContext`, which if of a type with the same name.
+The `Negotiatior` has a single property on it, `NegotiationContext`, which is of a type with the same name.
 Using the `NegotiationContext` you can provide the instructions that control the negotiation of the response.

-However, directly working with the `Negotiator` and `NegotiationContext` can be a bit cumbersome and for that reason the `NancyModule` contains a helper called `Negotiate`, which exposes a bit more user-friendly API for constructing `Negotiator` instance.
+However, directly working with the `Negotiator` and `NegotiationContext` can be a bit cumbersome and for that reason the `NancyModule` contains a helper called `Negotiate`, which exposes a more user-friendly API for constructing a `Negotiator` instance.

 This is an example of what it can look like when using the `Negotiator` from a route